cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"/etc/ipsec"``
    * - encryption.nodeEncryption
      - Enable encryption for pure node to node traffic.
-This option is only effective when encryption.type is set to ipsec.
+This option is only effective when encryption.type is set to "wireguard".
      - bool
      - ``false``
    * - encryption.secretName